replit/kaboom/doc/16-double-jump.md

 ## Implementing sprite behaviour

 In order to give our game objects the jumping effect, we have to create some gravity in the game.
-That way, when our sprites moves upward they can be pulled towards the gravity in the screen.
+That way, when our sprites move upwards, they are subject to gravity.

-Let's also declare a few constant variables for the speed of our sprite object when he moves, the jumping force he needs and the number of platforms we want to add for the object to land on.
+We'll also declare a few constant variables for the speed of our sprite object when it moves, the jumping force it needs, and the number of platforms we want to add for the object to land on.

 Add the following code: